 Residency: The students who enter the MMSPA program shall be selected from two residency categories: resident and non-resident.
 Resident students are those who are bona fide residents of the State of Missouri according to the residency rules of the Board of Curators of the University of Missouri.
 While out-of-state students are welcome to apply to UMKC’s PA Program, preference and priority consideration is given to in-state students from the state of Missouri.
-Students from the State of Missouri will be given priority, with a goal of 80% of the class selected from resident applicants.
-Residency status is determined by the UMKC Office of Admissions.
+Students from the State of Missouri will be given priority, and residency status is determined by the UMKC Office of Admissions.

 Eligibility: Only students who are U.S. citizens or permanent residents of the U.S. are eligible to be considered for admission to the MMSPA program.

 Competitive Review: All applicants to the MMSPA program who meet the minimum requirements for admission are considered equally in the admissions process.
-All applications are initially pre-screened by the School of Medicine Office of Admissions and the Assistant Dean of Admissions and Recruitment.
-All applications are screened by the MMSPA Program Director, the MMSPA Program Coordinator and one additional member of the MMSPA Admissions Committee.
+All applications are initially pre-screened by the School of Medicine Office of Admissions.
+All applications are screened by the MMSPA Program Director, as well as by two members of the MMSPA Admissions Committee.
 Applications are screened within the appropriate applicant pool (resident or non-resident), and the screening process determines which students will be offered the opportunity to interview.

 Once interviews are complete, all interviewed applicants are reviewed equally by members of the Admissions Committee.
 The Admissions Committee considers each applicant individually within the appropriate applicant pool (resident or non-resident), and all applicants are reviewed under the same criteria and expectations.
 Both the screening and selection process are competitive.